Bhanusri2004/CODTECH-Task1/README.md

 **Conclusion**
 The Task Management Tool is a lightweight Java application demonstrating fundamental programming concepts such as object-oriented design, data storage using ArrayList, and user interaction through menus.
 It can be further extended into a robust task management system.

-This overview can be copied into your GitHub repository's README.md file for the Task Management Tool project.
-Let me know if you need further assistance! 😊